Visiting the Logar Valley: Best hikes and things to see

 Hiking in the Logar Valley: The best trails

-One of the things that make the Logar Valley special is the variety of hiking trails available, ranging from easy to expert level of difficulty.
+One of the things that makes the Logar Valley special is the variety of hiking trails available, ranging from easy to expert level of difficulty.
 All types of travelers will be able to find something that suits them.

 Below we have listed our favorite hiking trails in the Logar Valley that have easy & moderate levels.
 If you are looking for more experienced-level hikes, we recommend checking the suggested hut-to-hut trails on Hike.uno.